 Mortality and cost estimates are based on the total impact attributable to PM2.5 over a full year.
 Daily figures are calculated by apportioning the annual costs day by day according to each day’s recorded pollutant levels.

 The counter builds on methodology from the Greenpeace Southeast Asia and Centre for Research on Energy and Clean Air (CREA) report Toxic Air: The Price of Fossil Fuels, which compiled the latest scientific results on exposure-response relationships between air pollution and health outcomes, as well as the economic costs of health conditions that were linked to air pollution in scientific literature.
-More information on the methodology is available here.
+More information can be found in the Methodology: Estimating the cost of air pollution in world cities document from Greenpeace Southeast Asia.